Trial expected to explore ‘underbelly’ of college basketball

 “In my 40 years of coaching,” he said, “this is the luckiest I’ve been.”

-In a trial that begins Monday, federal prosecutors will argue that the signing wasn’t luck at all but the result of a payoff to Bowen’s father.
+In a trial that began Monday, federal prosecutors will argue that the signing wasn’t luck at all but the result of a payoff to Bowen’s father.

 It is the first trial related to an FBI investigation that exposed the sleazy side of big money in college basketball and led to charges against multiple people involved in making payments to student athletes.
-Other defendants, including former assistant coaches from Arizona, Auburn, the University of Southern California and Oklahoma State, face separate trials.
+Other defendants, including former assistant coaches from Arizona, Auburn, Southern Cal and Oklahoma State, face separate trials.

-Neither Bowen, now 19, nor his father, Brian Bowen Sr., have been charged.
+Neither Bowen, now 19, nor his father, Brian Bowen Sr., has been charged.
 Nor has Pitino, who was fired by Louisville along with athletic director Tom Jurich after the investigation became public.

 The indictment says Adidas played a role in helping lure star players to its affiliated teams and keep them from going to teams sponsored by competitors like Nike.
 It also includes allegations that recruiters talked about using money from Adidas to pay two other families of prized high school basketball recruits, besides Bowen.